nds-org/developer-tutorial/example-2-cloud9/README.md

 NOTE: If you don't have a USERNAME from [Docker Hub](hub.docker.com), simply use **ndslabs** in place of **USERNAME** above to pull down and run our pre-built example image.

 ### Volume Mounts
-The above spec defines how NDSLabs will use the "cloud9" image that we built above.
+The above spec defines how NDS Labs will use the "cloud9" image that we built above.

 The **volumeMounts** field tells us the path of any data that we would want to retain between restarts.